 However, there is a right and wrong way to use them.
 You shouldn't go overboard with special characters since it would make your page look unprofessional and more like a text message.
 Instead, use special characters sparingly and with a purpose.

-Though you can add special characters from your keyboard using special shortcuts, it's easier to use a guide, such as the ones from Brynne Tillman's or Peter Shinen's great lists, where you can easily copy and paste the characters you want.
+Though you can add special characters from your keyboard using special shortcuts, it's easier to use a guide, such as this list from Brynne Tillman, where you can easily copy and paste the characters you want.
 To copy your special character, simply highlight it using your mouse, then hold CTRL + C (for PC users) or Command + C for (Mac users).
 You'll then be able to paste the character in any of the text fields on your LinkedIn profile.

 Some characters we recommend include: